State Career Development Conference

 Only students that are competing at the State Conference may attend the conference.
 Delegates may not enter more than one event (i.e. Individual, Written, or Chapter event).
 The only exceptions are the Merit Award Program and School Based Enterprise, if competition times do not conflict.

 Applied Certification Tests

 Delegates are required to take one of the following tests on Friday.
 (Students have the option to take both if desired.)
 A certificate will be awarded to those who achieve minimum proficiency on each test.
 The top ten participants on each test will receive special recognition.

 Leadership & Teamwork Event:

 Students in the Leadership & Teamwork Event may not be Seniors.
 Each chapter can enter only one team in the Leadership & Teamwork Event.
 These competitors will not be able to compete in any other event.
 Teams will consist of three (3) participants, who are non-Seniors.
 All participants in the Leadership & Teamwork Event will take the Principals of Business Core exam online as part of their competition.
-New for 2020: The top teams in the Leadership & Teamwork event will qualify to attend the IGNITE Academy at the International Conference.
+The top teams in the Leadership & Teamwork event will qualify to attend the IGNITE Academy at the International Conference.

 The Individual Series Events, Principles Events, and Team Decision Making Events will have two (2) judged activities on Friday.

 Competitors in the Individual Series Events, Principles Events, Team Decision Making Events, Financial Consulting, Hospitality & Tourism Professional Selling, and Professional Selling Events have to qualify at the District Conference level in order to compete at the State Conference.